TomMhammond/capstone-client/README.md

 # Project Title
 Pawsome Practice Manager

+## TO START APP
+1. Ensure that you have the server running.
+Server can be retrieved from: https://github.com/TomMhammond/capstone-server.
+2. In the terminal, run 'npm i' to install node modules.
+3. Follow instructions in .example.env to create a .env file.
+4. Run 'npm start' to start the app.

 ## Overview

 Pawsome Practice Manager is an application that provides veterinary clinics with all information needed (Inventory, client data, clinic staff data) in one place.